junxit/us-congress-bills-113/bill.md

 >   - **(1)** *In general* All amounts received under this Act, including amounts from the sale or auction of crude helium, shall be credited to the Helium Production Fund, which shall be available without fiscal year limitation for purposes determined to be necessary and cost effective by the Secretary to carry out this Act (other than sections 16, 17, and 18), including capital investments in upgrades and maintenance at the Federal Helium System, including—
 >     - **(A)** well head maintenance at the Cliffside Field;
 >     - **(B)** capital investments in maintenance and upgrades of facilities that pressurize the Cliffside Field;
->     - **(C)** capital investments in maintenance and upgrades of equipment related to the storage, withdrawal, transportation, purification, and sale of crude helium from the Federal Helium Reserve;
+>     - **(C)** capital investments in maintenance and upgrades of equipment related to the storage, withdrawal, enrichment, transportation, purification, and sale of crude helium from the Federal Helium Reserve;
 >     - **(D)** entering into purchase, lease, or other agreements to drill new or uncap existing wells to maximize the recovery of crude helium from the Federal Helium System; and
 >     - **(E)** any other scheduled or unscheduled maintenance of the Federal Helium System.
 >   - **(2)** *Excess funds* Amounts in the Helium Production Fund in excess of amounts the Secretary determines to be necessary to carry out paragraph (1) shall be paid to the general fund of the Treasury and used to reduce the annual Federal budget deficit.
 >   - **(3)** *Retirement of public debt* Out of amounts paid to the general fund of the Treasury under paragraph (2), the Secretary of the Treasury shall use $51,000,000 to retire public debt.
 >   - **(4)** *Report* Not later than 1 year after the date of enactment of the Helium Stewardship Act of 2013 and annually thereafter, the Secretary of the Interior shall submit to the Committee on Energy and Natural Resources of the Senate and the Committee on Natural Resources of the House of Representatives a report describing all expenditures by the Bureau of Land Management to carry out this Act.
-> - **(f)** *Minimum quantity* The Secretary shall offer for sale or auction during each fiscal year under subsections (a), (b), and (c) a quantity of crude helium that is the lesser of —
+> - **(f)** *Minimum quantity* The Secretary shall offer for sale or auction during each fiscal year under subsections (a), (b), and (c) a quantity of crude helium that is the lesser of—
 >   - **(1)** the quantity of crude helium offered for sale by the Secretary during fiscal year 2012; or
 >   - **(2)** the maximum total production capacity of the Federal Helium System.